 ECE 16-month program

 A 16-month MS program designed for working engineers looking to play a central part in the creation and planning phases of new technologies.
-Students complete their program in China, with UMass classes hosted at Shanghai Jiao Tong University，Beijing Jiaotong University Training Center, Xi'an International Studies University and University of Electronic Science and Technology of China.
+Students complete their program in China, with UMass classes hosted at Shanghai，Beijing, Xi'an and Chengdu.

 Students have the option to return to the UMass campus after their final semester to present their final projects and participate in the College of Engineering’s graduation ceremony.